Urban Survival Skills: How To Survive In A Broken World

 Depending on the destruction’s severity, there may be an extended period of “toughing it out.”

-It could be weeks, months, or years before life starts returning to normal – you may have to go without running water, electricity, and essential services like garbage removal.
+You may have to go without running water, electricity, and essential services like garbage removal.

-The fight over scarce resources will drive the chaos.
+Because the fight over scarce resources will drive the chaos.

 If resources continue to be scarce, escalation will ensue.